jakearchibald/idb-keyval/README.md

 ### Updating from 3.x

-The changes between 3.x and 4.x related to custom stores.
+The changes between 3.x and 5.x related to custom stores.

+(4.x was abandoned due to a Safari bug)

 Old way: